 - Beaten egg

-Cover the dough with plastic wrap and allow to rise for 30 minutes or until it has doubled in size.
+- Cover the bowl with plastic wrap and allow to rise for 45-50 minutes or until it has doubled in size.

-Turn the dough out onto a lightly floured surface and start kneading it with your hands then roll it out to a 40 x 50 cm rectangle.
+- When the dough has doubled, turn it out onto a lightly floured surface and roll it out to a 40 x 50 cm rectangle.

-Place the knots spaced well apart on the baking sheets and leave to rise under a kitchen cloth for 30 minutes.
+- Place the kardemummabullar spaced well apart, and leave to rise under a kitchen cloth (or plastic wrap) for 45 minutes.

-Preheat the oven to 200°C, brush each kardemummabullar with the beaten egg then cook them for 10 minutes or until golden.
+- Preheat the oven to 390° F (200°C), brush kardemummabullar with the slightly beaten egg then bake them for 10-12 minutes or until golden brown.